Zuiko: Automated exposure 35 mm cameras

-The 35 LE/LC were followed by the flagship fixed-lens 35 SP rangefinder of 1969, again using the G.Zuiko 42mm 1.7 lens.
+The 35 LE/LC were followed by the flagship fixed-lens 35 SP rangefinder of 1969, again using the G.Zuiko 42 mm 1.7 lens.
 The 35 SP featured both manual and programmed automatic exposure modes, where the meter reading automatically set both aperture and shutter speed.
 A switch on the back of the 35 SP engaged the spot meter to override the default scene-average metering.
 An updated 35 SPN added a battery check in 1972, but otherwise kept the same features and lens as the 35 SP.
 The camera was restyled and was re-released as the 35 UC in 1973.